MrBrezina/python-workshop/README.md

 ### Friday afternoon (14:00–17:00)
 - introduction to Glyphs API (alternatively Robofab)
 - **task:** write scripts for Glyphs
-- ☕️ tea break
+- ☕️
 - **task:** write scripts for Glyphs
-- 🚀home
+- 🚀 to meet Robo people

 #### Additional topics not covered in this workshop
 - `set` type